 Upon completion of the course, students will be able to apply the fundamental mathematical and statistical concepts needed to estimate and analyze statistical models for asset returns and to apply these models to portfolio theory and risk analysis.

-Introduction to the R programming language (r-project.org) for students who have had little to no prior computer programming experience in R. Students will learn the fundamentals of R programming.
+This course is an introduction to the R programming language (r-project.org) for students who have had little to no prior computer programming experience in R. Students will learn the fundamentals of R programming.

 - R language syntax and control